DNA-3-methyladenine glycosylase: Function

 DNA bases are subject to a large number of anomalies: spontaneous alkylation or oxidative deamination.
 It is estimated that 104 mutations appear in a typical human cell per day.
 Albeit it seems to be an insignificant amount considering the extension of the DNA (1010 nucleotides), these mutations lead to changes in the structure and coding potential of the DNA, affecting processes of replication and transcription.

-3-Methyladenine DNA glycosilases are able to initiate the base excision repair (BER) of a wide range of substrate bases that, due to their chemical reactivity, suffer inevitable modifications resulting in different biological outcomes.
-DNA repair mechanisms take on a vital role in maintaining the genomic integrity of cells from different organisms, in particular 3-Methyladenine DNA glycosylases are found in bacteria, yeast, plants, rodents and humans.
+3-Methyladenine DNA glycosylases are able to initiate the base excision repair (BER) of a wide range of substrate bases that, due to their chemical reactivity, suffer inevitable modifications resulting in different biological outcomes.
+DNA repair mechanisms take on a vital role in maintaining the genomic integrity of cells from different organisms, in particular 3-Methyladenine DNA glycosylases are found in bacteria, yeast, plants, rodents, and humans.
 Therefore, there are different subfamilies of this enzyme, such as the Human Alkyladenine DNA Glycosylase (hAAG), that act on other damaged DNA bases apart from 3-MeA.